Courses

 The Summer School offers a comprehensive understanding of the key scientific characteristics of AI (starting with a definition, describing its key features, and recent developments and innovations) and emerging ethical issues and their impact on human rights in today's landscape.
 Participants will explore the key ethical principles and values surrounding AI, such as meaningful human control, trustworthiness, explainability, transparency, non-discrimination, privacy, surveillance, autonomy and responsibility, and sustainability.
 They will examine how these principles and values should guide our actions throughout the AI lifecycle, from design to development/implementation to real-world applications.

-The aim is to outline how technologies can threaten human dignity or be used to protect human dignity, from a human-centered perspective.
+The aim is to outline how technologies can threaten human dignity or be used to protect human dignity, from a human-centred perspective.
 Over the course of the week, participants will delve into the philosophical and legal frameworks governing AI and human rights in the international context, exploring recent regulation in Europe (AI Act, 2024) and outlining how international human rights law applies to AI technologies.
 The course will then focus on critical issues such as algorithmic bias, discrimination, and inequalities in AI systems, highlighting their impact on marginalized communities and society, and highlighting the tension between public safety and personal freedom in an increasingly data-driven world.
 The ethical responsibilities of technology companies, governments, corporations, and individuals in mitigating the risks associated with AI and its impact on specific fields will also be explored.
 The course will also address artificial neurointelligence (at the convergence of neurotechnology and AI) and specific cases in healthcare, criminal justice, and labor rights, focusing on vulnerabilities.
 By the end of the course, participants will have developed an understanding of the complex relationship between AI, ethics, and human rights, equipping them with the interdisciplinary knowledge needed to critically evaluate the role of AI in society.

 Through lectures, document analysis, case studies, interactive discussions, and expert insights, participants will explore ways to ensure AI is developed and deployed in ways that prioritize ethical considerations and respect for human rights.
-This dynamic learning environment will engage and empower participants to contribute to the ongoing dialogue on how to balance scientific and technological innovation with equity and justice in a human-centered approach.
+This dynamic learning environment will engage and empower participants to contribute to the ongoing dialogue on how to balance scientific and technological innovation with equity and justice in a human-centred approach.

 Course presentation